wellnet/devel/README.txt

 Devel module contains helper functions and pages for Drupal developers and inquisitive admins:

- - A block for running custom PHP on a page
  - A block for quickly accessing devel pages
  - A block for masquerading as other users (useful for testing)
  - A mail-system class which redirects outbound email to files